 Mix your wallpaper paste in a bucket as per the instructions on the paste.
-Take your piece of wallpaper and place it with the back facing up so you can apply the paste to the paper.
+Take your piece of wallpaper and place it on the back facing up so you can apply the paste to the paper.
 Evenly apply the paste brushing up and down making sure you cover the entire paper.

-Stage 2: Hang Wallpaper
+Stage 2: Hang the Wallpaper

 Once done you must now fold the paper on itself making like a concertina pattern ready to hang.
 Give the glue around 5 minutes to get established on the paper.

 Unfold your length of paper and offer it up to the wall using your vertical line to keep it straight.
 It should stick where you put it.
 If you are going up to the ceiling, leave 10cm or so beyond what is required and let this fold under the ceiling.
 You can then push the paper into the corner with your finger, smoothing things down and finally trimming the crease with a sharp knife to make a smart looking edge.